How to Get a Malaysian Work Permit in 2025

 This is for family members (spouse and children) of foreign workers in Malaysia with an Employment Pass, Temporary Employment Pass, or Residence Pass-Talent.
 While this pass allows family members to stay in Malaysia, it does not grant them the right to work.
 But they can apply for a work permit if they find employment.

-How to get a work permit in Malaysia
+How to get a Malaysian work permit

 To work in Malaysia, your employer must first apply for a Malaysian work permit on your behalf.
 Here’s a step-by-step guide:

-- Apply for Expatriate Post or Quota Approval
+1. Apply for Expatriate Post or Quota Approval

-Your employer must apply for an Expatriate Post or Quota Approval from the relevant authority for the sector they operate in before applying for your work permit.
-An Expatriate Post or Quota Approval is an authorisation to hire a foreigner for a job role a Malaysian cannot fill.
+An Expatriate Post or Quota Approval is an authorisation to hire a foreigner for a job role that a Malaysian cannot fill.

 For a Temporary Employment Pass, your employer must apply for quota approval from the Ministry of Foreign Affairs Local Centre of Approval.